 Here’s the Markdown for inserting this image.

-Once you are done creating/editing your post you can click the “Save Draft” button or click the little down arrow to publish your entry.
+Once you are done creating/editing your post you can click the "Save Draft" button or click the little down arrow to publish your entry.
 This is simple and straight forward publishing.
 However, there is a down side.
 The current alpha version of Ghost does not support setting a post date into the future.
-You’ll have to publish your content in real time.
-This is a temporary problem as future post date are planned for a future release of Ghost.
+You'll have to publish your content in real-time.
+This is a temporary problem as a "future post date" feature is planned for the next release of Ghost.